osherjacobs/LabWork_Findings/vector7b-lsass-server2025.md

 **Result:** Full credential extraction — Administrator NT hash, machine account credentials, Kerberos plaintext, AES keys, DPAPI master keys.

 **Key finding:** pypykatz 0.6.10 fails on Server 2025 (`lsasrv.dll` signature gap). pypykatz **0.6.13 required**.

-## Research Scope

-This writeup focuses on detection engineering and Microsoft Defender telemetry behaviour, not tool development.
-The technique is described at the API level using publicly documented Windows functionality.
-No tooling or compiled binaries are provided.
-No vulnerability or security boundary bypass was identified.
-This research examines how Defender responds to specific credential access patterns and where visibility diverges from enforcement.
-The goal is to clarify detection boundaries for defenders.

 ---